 Promoted by the U.S. National Heart, Lung, and Blood Institute, the Dietary Approaches to Stop Hypertension diet, or DASH diet, has some similarities to the Mediterranean diet.
 This diet was developed to help prevent or lower high blood pressure (hypertension) and lower cholesterol.

 The DASH diet includes eating primarily fruits and vegetables, but it also includes grains; fat-free or low-fat dairy products; lean meats, poultry, and fish; nuts, seeds, and legumes; low amounts of fats and oils; low amounts of sweets and sugars; and low amounts of sodium.

 While this diet does include meat, be sure to focus the bulk of your meals on fresh vegetables and fruits and only eat meat a couple of times a week.
 You also want to avoid processed foods, including lunch meats and other packaged food products.

 Numerous studies show that eating a plant-based diet has many health benefits.
 This doesn’t mean you necessarily have to become a vegetarian or vegan.
 Even just cutting down on the amount of meat and animal products you eat and introducing more vegetables and fruits into your diet can make a big difference.

-Read more below to find out how eating a plant-based diet helps your heart, brain, gut, and more.
+Read more below to find out more about plant-based diet benefits that help your heart, brain, gut, and more.
 You may be surprised at how much you can improve your health just by introducing more plant-based meals into your diet.

 Many studies have shown the important connection between plant-based diet benefits and cardiovascular health.
 Evidence shows that about one-half of deaths in the U.S. due to cardio-metabolic diseases such as ischemic heart disease, stroke, obesity, and type 2 diabetes might be prevented by healthier diets.